-Occupational Safety Organization - 65.1
+Occupational Safety and Health Organization Standard - 65.1

 Executive Order #65 originally adopted in June 1982 and last updated in June 2008 requires every department and agency within the City to provide a workplace that is free from recognized hazards and to properly train their employees on safe work practices.
-While the Risk Management Office provides citywide oversight, each department and agency is to provide management support and employ qualified safety representatives within their organization for the implementation of an effective Safety and Health Management System.
+While the Risk Management Office provides citywide oversight, each department and agency shall provide management support and employ qualified safety representatives within their organization for the implementation of an effective Safety and Health Management System.

-Safety Inspection Policy - 65.2
+Safety and Health Inspection Standard - 65.2

-Occupational Safety Training Policy - 65.3
+Occupational Safety and Health Training Standard - 65.3

-Risk Assessment Policy - 65.4
+Occupational Risk Assessment Standard - 65.4

-"Risks" are sources of potential danger.
+"Occupational Risks" are sources of potential danger.
 They are usually in the form of physical, chemical or biological contact.
 Examples of safety-related risks include falls from elevated heights, electrical work and operating mobile equipment.
-Health-related risks include exposure to noise, hazardous materials and bloodborne pathogens.
-This policy can be used to ensure that risks and hazards associated with work activities are identified so that control measures can be established to protect workers.
-Risk assessments will be performed for all City operations which are considered hazardous and which could cause serious harm to employees if safe work practices are not followed.
+Health-related occupational risks include exposure to noise, hazardous materials and bloodborne pathogens.
+This Standard has been developed to ensure that risks and hazards associated with occupational work activities are identified so that control measures can be established to protect workers.
+Occupational risk assessments will be performed for all City operations which could cause serious harem to employees is safe work practices are not followed.

 Job Hazard Analysis - 65.4.1

-Confined Space Entry Procedure - 65.5.1
+Confined Space Entry Standard - 65.5.1

-Lockout/Tagout/Verify Policy - 65.5.2
+Lockout/Tagout/Verify Standard - 65.5.2

-The City and County of Denver’s Lockout/Tagout/Verify Policy has been developed to ensure that all equipment is de-energized and physically removed and isolated from external and internal power sources prior to servicing and maintenance activities in which the accidental start-up or the release of energy could cause injury or death.
+The City and County of Denver’s Lockout/Tagout/Verify Standard has been developed to ensure that all equipment is de-energized and physically removed and isolated from external and internal power sources prior to servicing and maintenance activities in which the accidental start-up or the release of energy could cause injury or death.
 The primary purpose of this document is to protect personnel from injury or death.
 A secondary purpose is to protect equipment from damage.

-Electrical Safety Policy - 65.5.3
+Electrical Safety Standard - 65.5.3

-The purpose of this policy is to establish safe work practices that are intended to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts when work is performed near or on equipment or circuits which are or may be energized.
+The purpose of this Standard is to establish safe work practices that are intended to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts when work is performed near or on equipment or circuits which are or may be energized.
 Because of the diversity in job assignments throughout the City, employees are at varying levels of potential exposure to energized components of electrical systems.

-Fall Control / Protection Policy - 65.5.4
+Fall Control / Protection Standard - 65.5.4

-This policy has been developed to establish minimum fall control practices for City and County employees who perform work in areas where they are exposed to heights of six feet or more and at lower heights where potentially hazardous conditions exist.
+This Standard has been developed to establish minimum fall control practices for City and County employees who perform work in areas where they are exposed to heights of six feet or more and at lower heights where potentially hazardous conditions exist.

-Contractor Safety Policy - 65.5.5
+Contractor Safety Standard - 65.5.5

-Heavy Equipment/Mobile Equipment Safety Policy - 65.5.6
+Heavy Equipment/Mobile Equipment Safety Standard - 65.5.6

 The City and County of Denver recognizes the hazards associated with the operation of heavy equipment/mobile equipment.
 This policy has been developed to establish guidelines to eliminate injuries or fatalities related to this type of equipment.